aayush1maggo/basecamp-mcp-server/README.md

 - **Project Detail View**: Fetch a single project including its dock metadata and tool endpoints
 - **To-do Overview**: Browse to-do sets and lists with the same pagination support used for projects
 - **Task Drill-down**: Inspect individual to-do lists and tasks with rich metadata, assignments, and scheduling
+- **Task Management**: Full CRUD operations on to-dos - create, read, update, complete, and uncomplete tasks
-- **Task Creation**: Create new to-dos with optional assignees, subscribers, due dates, and notification control
+- **Assignment & Scheduling**: Set assignees, completion subscribers, due dates, and start dates on tasks
+- **Automatic Token Refresh**: OAuth tokens are automatically refreshed when expired (no manual intervention needed)

 ## Tools